-My research group is comprised of experimentalists and computational modelers–both of whom have an awareness and interest in applying advanced science and engineering concepts to real-world environmental problems.
-We conduct research on topics related to Superfund (and other hazardous waste) sites, drinking water treatment, and environmental decision-making processes.
+The Pennell Research Group is comprised of experimentalists and computational modelers–both of whom have an awareness and interest in applying advanced science and engineering concepts to real-world environmental problems.
+We conduct research on topics related fate and transport of environmental contaminants and environmental decision-making processes.

-Specifically, we are actively involved with research related to the following topics:
+We are actively involved with research related to the following topics:

-- fate and transport of nanomaterials
+Fate and transport of environmental contaminants

-- computational modeling of environmental systems
+Computational modeling of environmental systems

-- uncertainty-informed decision making models
+Uncertainty-informed decision making models

 Department website: http://www.engr.uky.edu/ce/